 Dr. Bauer was born in Los Angeles of immigrant parents.
 After attending North Hollywood High School, Dr. Bauer entered UCLA in 1948 to study chemistry.
 From the very beginning of his time at UCLA, Dr. Bauer was a trail-blazer.
 He played freshman basketball during Coach John Wooden’s first year at UCLA (73 years ago) and was influenced tremendously on the court and throughout his life by Wooden’s character-building “Pyramid of Success”.
 In 1952, Dr. Bauer received his bachelor’s degree in chemistry and married his high school sweetheart Charlene Uhlik, also a UCLA alumna.

-Learn about this year’s other award recipients at the links below:
+Read about this year’s other graduate student award and fellowship recipients at the links below:

-2021 Jim and Barbara Tsay Excellence in Second Year Research and Academics Graduate Student Awards
+- 2022 Jim and Barbara Tsay Excellence in Second Year Research and Academics Awards

 Penny Jennings, UCLA Department of Chemistry & Biochemistry, email@example.com.